Key Facts

 Learners achieving the Level 2 Certificate in Garden Design (QCF) could progress on to vocational qualifications to achieve occupational competence in garden design, such as the Gateway Qualifications Level 3 Certificate in Garden Design (QCF) or the Gateway Qualifications Level 3 Diploma in Garden Design (QCF).

-The Hub provides a Learning Aims Search which you can use to check the funding status of any qualification or unit.
+The new Find a learning aim (FALA) service provides a search tool that you can use to check the funding status of any qualification, framework, unit, standard or T Level:

-View this qualification on the ESFA’s Hub website
+View this qualification on the ESFA’s Find a learning aim website

 We have done our best to collate and summarise the key information, and wherever possible we alert our providers to changes in funding policy.